wagtail/wagtail/README.rst

 ~~~~~~~~~~~~
 If you're a Python or Django developer, fork the repo and get stuck in!
 We run a separate group for developers of Wagtail itself at https://groups.google.com/forum/#!forum/wagtail-developers (please note that this is not for support requests).

-You might like to start by reviewing the `contributing guidelines <http://docs.wagtail.io/en/latest/contributing/index.html>`_ and checking issues with the `difficulty:Easy <https://github.com/wagtail/wagtail/labels/difficulty%3AEasy>`_ label.
+You might like to start by reviewing the `contributing guidelines <http://docs.wagtail.io/en/latest/contributing/index.html>`_ and checking issues with the `good first issue <https://github.com/wagtail/wagtail/labels/good%20first%20issue>`_ label.

 We also welcome translations for Wagtail's interface.
 Translation work should be submitted through `Transifex <https://www.transifex.com/projects/p/wagtail/>`_.